 Student must upload:

-- Acceptance letter from a host university or Internship Provider, for FLP Programs an acceptance letter from the academic coordinator/leader.
+- Acceptance letter from a host university or internship provider, or for FLP Programs, an acceptance letter from the academic coordinator/leader

-By completing Step 1 students agree that all correspondence relating to OS-HELP may be made via email or through electronic application
+By completing Step 1, students agree that all correspondence relating to OS-HELP may be made via email or other electronic application.

-Step 2 – Complete Forms in Study Abroad Office
+Step 2 – Complete eCAF online and provide Bank Details to Study Abroad

-- You should receive an acceptance or declined email within 72 hours, based on an assessment of your eligibility requirements from Step 1.
+- You should receive an acceptance or declined email within 72 business hours, based on an assessment of your OS-HELP eligibility from Step 1.

-The money will be paid to you by cheque or bank transfer within 4 weeks of the UC Study Abroad and Exchange Office receiving your OS-HELP Debt Confirmation Form and Direct Deposit Form (Step 2).
+The money will be paid to you by electronic funds transfer within four (4) weeks of the UC Study Abroad Office receiving your completed OS-HELP Debt Confirmation Form and Direct Deposit Form (Step 2).
 You are deemed to have incurred an OS-HELP Debt on the day the funds transfer occurs.

 - Higher Education Administrative Information for Providers

 - Higher Education Support Act (2003)